bmatcuk/html-brunch-static/README.md

 Everything between the `---`'s is the front matter.
 Here, I've chosen to write my front matter in [YAML](http://yaml.org/), but I could have also written it in JSON.
 This whole block is referred to as the _context_ of this file.

-In this example, We can see that this file wants to use a layout (`app/layouts/main.static.jade`) and includes one partial view (`app/partials/greetings.html`).
+In this example, We can see that this file wants to use a layout (`app/layouts/main.static.jade`) and includes one partial view (`app/partials/greetings.static.hbs`).
 All partial views that your file uses must be declared in the front matter so that html-brunch-static knows to load them.
 This also illustrates another powerful feature of html-brunch-static: layouts and partials can be written in any templating language that html-brunch-static has a processor for, and they don't need to match.
-This file is written in markdown, the layout in jade, and the partial is a boring html file (but could have been anything).
+This file is written in markdown, the layout in jade, and the partial is handlebars file.
 Neat!

 What's that `{{>greetings}}` thing all about?
 Well, after html-brunch-static converts your file to html, it runs the file through [handlebars](http://handlebarsjs.com/) to allow your files to use the context to do some cool things.
 Here, `{{>...}}` is the handlebars way of saying "use the partial called greetings".
-Since we declared that we're using the `app/partials/greetings.html` partial in our front matter, it will be loaded and inserted into your file here.
-Note that the name of the partial is equal to the basename of the file, without the extension (so `app/partials/greetings.html` becomes `greetings`).
+Since we declared that we're using the `app/partials/greetings.static.hbs` partial in our front matter, it will be loaded and inserted into your file here.

+Note that your partial files must match the `fileMatch` rule for the processor that will handle the file.
+This means, by default, you'll need to name the file with `.static.ext`. html-brunch-static gives you multiple ways to reference your partial based on the filename though: for example, `app/partials/greetings.static.hbs` can be referenced as `{{>greetings.static.hbs}}`, `{{>greetings.static}}`, or `{{>greetings}}`.

 Ok, so what does our partial look like?
-I give you `app/partials/greetings.html`.
-It doesn't need the `.static.` in its filename since it isn't being processed by anything:
+I give you `app/partials/greetings.static.hbs`:

 ```html
 <h1>Welcome to {{title}}</h1>